Ratio convergence rates for Euclidean first-passage percolation: Applications to the graph infinity Laplacian: Introduction

 where $\mathcal{L}_n$ is a suitable differential operator on a graph, e.g., a version of the graph Laplacian \cite{calder2020properly,calder2020rates,zhu03}, the graph $p$-Laplacian for $p\in(1,\infty)$ \cite{GarcSlep16,Slep19,calder2018game,hafiene2019continuum}, the graph infinity Laplacian \cite{calder2019consistency,roith2022continuum,bungert2022uniform}, a Poisson operator \cite{calder2020poisson,calder2020lipschitz}, or an eikonal-type operator \cite{calder2022hamilton,dunbar2022models,fadili2021limits}.

 Both in the context of finite difference methods and in graph-based semi-supervised learning two main questions arise: \begin{enumerate} \item Under which conditions on the graph and the discrete operators do solutions converge to solutions of the respective continuum PDE? \item What is the rate of convergence? \end{enumerate} The answers to these questions, if they exist, typically involve two important parameters: The graph resolution $\delta_n$, which describes how well the graph approximates the continuum domain in the Hausdorff distance, and the graph length scale $\scale_n$, which encodes the maximum distance between neighbors in the graph.
 Note that for $n$ \emph{i.i.d.}~samples from a positive distribution $\delta_n\sim\left(\log n / n\right)^\frac{1}{d}$ with high probability whereas for a regular grid $\delta_n \sim \left(1/n\right)^\frac{1}{d}$.
-The finite difference approximation of the Laplacian on a regular grid \labelcref{eq:laplace_fd} where $\scale_n\sim\delta_n$ is consistent with the Laplacian.
-However, already for the graph Laplacian \labelcref{eq:laplace_graph} or for nonlinear differential operators like the game theoretic $p$-Laplacian or the infinity Laplacian, one has to choose $\scale_n$ significantly larger than $\delta_n$ to ensure that the discrete operators are consistent with the continuum one, e.g., $\scale_n \gg \delta_n^\frac{d}{d+2}$ for the Laplacian \cite{calder2018game} and $\scale_n \gg \delta_n^\frac{2}{3}$ for the game theoretic $p$- and infinity Laplacian \cite{del2022finite,calder2019consistency}.
+The finite difference approximation of the Laplacian on a regular grid \labelcref{eq:laplace_fd} where $\scale_n\sim\delta_n$ is consistent with the Laplacian, \rev where with consistency we mean that the application of the discrete operator to a smooth function converges to the application of the limiting operator to the same function. \nc However, already for the graph Laplacian \labelcref{eq:laplace_graph} \rev on general point clouds \nc or for nonlinear differential operators like the game theoretic $p$-Laplacian or the infinity Laplacian, one has to choose $\scale_n$ significantly larger than $\delta_n$ to ensure that the discrete operators are consistent with the continuum one, e.g., $\scale_n \gg \delta_n^\frac{d}{d+2}$ \rev for the Laplacian \cite[Theorem 5]{calder2018game}, $\scale_n \gg \delta_n^\frac{2}{3}$ for the $p$-Laplacian \cite[Theorem 1.1]{del2022finite}, and \cite[Lemma 15, Theorem 17]{calder2019consistency} for the infinity Laplacian. \nc